astronomer/docs/astro/create-link-connections.md

 ### Setup

-1. Open the **Connections** page by either
+1. Open the **Environment Manager** page by either
     - Clicking **Environment** in the main menu to open the **Connections** page.
     - Opening the Deployment where you want to link your new connection.
 Click the **Environment** tab.
-Creating the connection from the Deployment automatically links the connection to the Deployment.
+Creating the connection from the Deployment automatically links the connection to the Deployment
+2. Click the **Connection** tab.
-2. Click **+ Connection** to add a new connection.
+3. Click **+ Connection** to add a new connection.
-3. Find the service you want to connect from the list of available options.
+4. Find the service you want to connect from the list of available options.
-4. Enter your information in the required fields.
+5. Enter your information in the required fields.

     :::tip